youuyk/ForumSeeker/README.md

 #### Step2.
 Relevance Computation

-Computing the relevance between stackoverflow data and user-side data.
+Computing the relevance between stackoverflow data and failure case data.

 The example failure case data is stored in ```./failure_case/``` directory.

-With this step, we compute the relevance between classified stackoverflow data and user-side data from failure system.
+With this step, we compute the relevance between classified stackoverflow data and failure case data from failure system.

 The fine-tuned models stored in huggingface will be loaded in this step.
+(We fine-tuned the model based on the publicly released code.)

 To run this step,
 ```python